Summary

 Declarações

-SP receives royalties from UpToDate for writing two topics, diagnosis, and management of paediatric obstructive sleep apnoea and is a board member of the Restless Legs Syndrome Foundation.
+SP receives royalties from UpToDate for writing two topics, diagnosis, and management of pediatric obstructive sleep apnea and is a board member of the Restless Legs Syndrome Foundation.
 RM declared that he had no competing interests.
 AYA has been paid honorarium speaking fees by the American Academy of Sleep Medicine, the American Academy of Neurology, the American College of Chest Physicians, Sepracor Inc, Cephalon Inc, and Pfizer Pharmaceuticals.

 Revisores